HavierHeng/PreSeQL/src/pager/README.md

 - Built via `UNIQUE` keyword during `CREATE TABLE` : e.g ` CREATE TABLE Persons ( PersonID INTEGER, Email TEXT UNIQUE);`

 Making an secondary index basically initializes a whole new B+ Tree on the disk which costs more memory space, but buys back time in the long run.
 However, interally, as data is added, then its effectively inserted into all B-Tree indexes that are affected by the added data (its more costly on time).
+- Internally building a secondary index off the primary index will cause it to point to the same data pages.
+The data page is not marked as freed until all indexes stop referencing it (tracked by a reference counter in the header)